threethinggame/threethinggame.github.io/content/post/2024-10-12-the-Hull-CS-50-event-results.md

 ![alt text](/img/241012event/winners.jpg "Live Laugh Lovers")

 The crowd ranked the submissions and coming out on top was the team Live Laugh Lovers.
-The made their game "Would You Love Fries With That?" using the Monogame framework, and backed by their three things: Burger King, neon, and swimming pool.
+They made their game "Would You Love Fries With That?" using the Monogame framework, and backed by their three things: Burger King, neon, and swimming pool.
 The crowd appreciated the humourous, quirky, narrative fun.

 A special mention also goes to the Milkybar team whose game "The Debtor's Grimoire" was rated the highest by their fellow developers.